 - Interstella 5555 is an interesting variation.
 The movie was made as a "visual realization" of Daft Punk's Discovery album, and each song loosely corresponds to what's happening in the story at the time.
 The characters never speak and few sound effects are used.

-- Not sure if it counts, but the graphic novel Comic Book Tattoo is a collection of short stories based on songs by Tori Amos.
+- The graphic novel Comic Book Tattoo is a collection of short stories based on songs by Tori Amos.
 As one can imagine, some of the stories are...stranger than others.